-We have audited the financial statements of Binjaitree (the "Company") which comprise the statement of financial position (balance sheet) as at 31 December 2021, and the statement of financial activities and statement of cash flows for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Binjaitree (the "Company") set out on pages 6 to 19, which comprise the statement of financial position (balance sheet) as at 31 December 2022, and the statement of financial activities and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations"), Companies Act 1967 (the "Act") and the Charities Accounting Standard ("CAS") so as to give a true and fair view of the financial position of the Company as at 31 December 2021 and of the financial performance, changes in funds and cash flows of the Company for the financial year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations"), Companies Act 1967 (the "Companies Act") and the Charities Accounting Standard ("CAS") so as to give a true and fair view of the financial position of the Company as at 31 December 2022 and of the financial performance and cash flows of the Company for the year ended on that date.